Luisa-del/Remoteness/README.md

 ![](".png")

-**Convert lines to points via "Points along geometry"-Tool**
+### 1.3 Convert lines to points

 Osm roads are multiline features, but the algorithm that calculates remoteness requires starting points.
 Therefore, lines need to be converted to equal spaced points.
-Using the “Points along geometry” tool in QGIS is the easiest and fastest way to perform this step.
+Using the **"Points along geometry"-tool** in QGIS is the easiest and fastest way to perform this step.
 The distance between the points was set to 100 meter in this tutorial.

 1. Open the tool and select the filtered osm road dataset with a metric coordinate system.
 2. Set the distance parameter and save file to your local computer.